bstaruk/starbase/readme.md

 1. run `yarn remove es6-promise whatwg-fetch` in the project root to remove the dependencies
 2. remove the first few lines of `./src/app.js` (it'll be obvious which ones)

+_Note: if you think you might use fetch in the future, comment-out the includes instead of deleting them.
+Commented-out code is stripped out in production builds._

 ## features you may want to customize

 ### javascript & css linting